Bearer/bearer/docs/reference/installation.md

 layout: layouts/doc.njk
 ---

-# Installing Bearer
+# Installing Bearer CLI

-Installing Bearer can be done though multiple methods referenced below.
-To update Bearer, follow the update instructions for your install method.
+Installing Bearer CLI can be done though multiple methods referenced below.
+To update Bearer CLI, follow the update instructions for your install method.

 ## Installation options

-:warning: **Known issues**

-* We are currently investigating an [issue](https://github.com/Bearer/bearer/issues/899) which could prevent Bearer running correctly.
-If you encounter this bug, we recommend following the Docker installation instructions.

 ### Install Script

-The most common way to install Bearer is with the install script.
+The most common way to install Bearer CLI is with the install script.
 It will auto-select the best build for your architecture.
 Defaults installation to ./bin and to the latest release version:

 ```bash
 curl -sfL https://raw.githubusercontent.com/Bearer/bearer/main/contrib/install.sh | sh